 If the estimates are invariant, the plots for the subgroups should be linear with the amount of scatter reflecting errors due to measurement errors and sampling.
-The correlation between b-values estimated on male and female examinees is r = .89.
-What can be seen in Figure 5 is that there are differences in the performance of males and females on nearly all of the items on the DTM subtest.
+The correlation between b-values estimated on male and female examinees is r = .93.
+What can be seen in Figure 5 is that there are small differences in the performance of males and females on nearly all of the items on the ERC subtest.
 This indicates that the items are less difficult for male examinees than for female examinees because of real differences in ability.
-The mean for males on the subtest was M = 12.84 and for females M = 10.67.
+The mean for males on the subtest was M = 13.59 and for females M = 12.70.
 Since the difficulty estimates based on the two samples lie on a straight line, with some scatter, it can be concluded that the invariance property of the item parameters holds.
 Some degree of scatter can be expected because of the use of samples; a large amount of scatter would indicate lack of invariance which might be caused either by model data misfit or poor item parameter estimation (Hambleton, Swaminathan & Rogers, 1991).
-Item 15, however, lies far below the reference line and thus appears to behave differently from the other items.